2012 Southern Cross Peregrine Project (SCPP)

 Once we arrive back in the United States, it is our intention to

 drive to Texas/New Mexico and intercept one of these birds as they enter the

 US from Mexico.
 With luck, we will follow one north through the spring on

 the Great Plains and then continue into Canada until we reach the edge of

 the boreal forest and the end of the road.

 From there, we’ll return back home in May.

-the 2010 earthquake hit and was unable to complete her journey.
+earthquake hit and was unable to complete her journey.
+Also first time

-through Peru thanks to the suggestion and able help of Dr.
+thanks to the suggestion and able help of Dr. Ursula Valdez.

 There are open seats on this trip.